5 Signs That You Don’t Know Your Audience

 4. You’re trying to “sell” rather than “solve”

 This may be the surest sign that you’re completely out of touch with your audience.
-After all, when you meet someone in person who you can genuinely see benefiting from your product or service, you probably don’t shove literature in their face or yell sales-guy-23phrases like “Still not convinced?!
+After all, when you meet someone in person who you can genuinely see benefiting from your product or service, you probably don’t shove literature in their face or yell phrases like “Still not convinced?!
 Let me tell you more.”

 Today’s content has to help a prospect learn a new angle, create a new solution or solve a problem *themselves.* Let go of trying to be the hero.
 Fire your inner sales guy.
 Become part of the research process and journey that prospects take.
 The web makes research easy.
 Serve up real help and quality information — not “convincing copy that will hook them in” (oh…how the old phrase kills me now.)
 Knowing your audience intimately makes solution-oriented content the easy choice.